smallhadroncollider/cmt/roadmap.md

 ## Features

-- Better error message for * missing
-    > If ${*} detected, then say if no command line argument given
+- Store previous commit info if it fails
+    > Store if commit fails. `cmt --prev` option?
 - List option?
     > Automatically adds a hyphen to each entry?
 - Show options in flat list if short?
+- Make parts optional
+    > @? and !@? operators?
 - Should search up directories to find .cmt
 - Should support ~/.cmt for global option
-- Make parts optional
-    > @? and !@? operators?
-- Store previous commit info if it fails
-    > Store if commit fails. `cmt --prev` option?

 ## Doing